On this page

 Methods for Containment and Clean-up: Do not touch spilled material.
 Stop or reduce leak if safe to do so.
 Ventilate the area to prevent the gas from accumulating, especially in confined spaces.
 Small spills or leaks: contain and soak up spill with absorbent that does not react with spilled product.
 Place used absorbent into suitable, covered, labelled containers for disposal.
 Contaminated absorbent poses the same hazard as the spilled product.
 Large spills or leaks: contact emergency services and manufacturer/supplier for advice.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Only trained personnel should work with this product.
 In event of a spill or leak, immediately put on escape-type respirator and exit the area.
 Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
 Avoid generating vapours or mists.
-Prevent accidental contact with incompatible chemicals.
+Prevent unintentional contact with incompatible chemicals.
 Do not use near welding operations or other high energy sources.
-Do not weld, cut or perform hot work on empty container until all traces of product have been removed.
+Do not weld, cut or perform hot work on an empty container until all traces of product have been removed.

 Storage: Store in an area that is: cool, dry, well-ventilated, out of direct sunlight and away from heat and ignition sources, separate from incompatible materials.
 Keep amount in storage to a minimum.
 Store in the original, labelled, shipping container.
 Avoid bulk storage indoors.

-ACGIH® TLV® - TWA: 50 ppm A3
+ACGIH® TLV® - TWA: 50 ppm A3 BEI® (dichloromethane)

 Exposure Guideline Comments: TLV® = Threshold Limit Value.
 TWA = Time-Weighted Average.
 A3 = Animal carcinogen.
+BEI® = Biological Exposure Index.

-Engineering Controls: Do not allow product to accumulate in the air in work or storage areas, or in confined spaces.
-Use a local exhaust ventilation and enclosure, if necessary, to control amount in the air.
+Engineering Controls: Do not allow the product to accumulate in the air in work or storage areas, or in confined spaces.
+Use a local exhaust ventilation and enclosure, if necessary, to control the amount in the air.
 Provide eyewash and safety shower if contact or splash hazard exists.

 Eye/Face Protection: Wear chemical safety goggles.
-A face shield may also be necessary.
+A face shield (with safety goggles) may also be necessary.